taniamalamute/cappellari-institute/WebConfig file editor/Technical-specifications-of-webconfig-file-editor.md

 - Database1
 - Database2

-Each connection string is also usually preceded by an explanatory comment enclosed by this pattern < !--  -- >, which should be inserted by WebConfig editor for greater user clarity.
+Each connection string is usually preceded by an explanatory comment enclosed by this pattern < !--  -- >, which should be inserted into the Web.Config file for greater user clarity.
 The comment is not always present in the input file.

 Options
 -------
-Web.config files always contains a section called <appSettings> within it, all the options (key/value) used by the application are specified.
+Web.config files always contains a section called <appSettings>, within it, all the options (key/value) used by the application are specified.
 The editor have to read all options in the Web.config dynamically and allow users to modify and save the value of each option that is specified here.
 The keys must be placed (in the user interface) in the same order as they appear inside the Web.config file.

 Below you can find an example of the <appSettings> section.